frirasyidi/frirasyidi.github.io/_posts/2023-10-09-start-with-smallest-step.md

 }
 ```

 Lucky for me, I have all tests ready and I know that it was an issue.
-Otherwise, I would have shipped an embarassingly buggy code.
+Otherwise, I would have shipped an embarrassingly buggy code.

 Once I fixed it and I am sure that all tests passed, I know that I shipped a correct and working code.